-a) Completed Technical Workbook

-Failure to thoroughly, adequately and accurately complete the Technical Workbook would seriously jeopardize the success of the application.
+a) Completed Technical Workbook this is a critical component of your application.
+Failure to complete the Technical Workbook thoroughly, adequately, and accurately would seriously jeopardize the success of the application.
 Ensure all fields in the Technical Workbook are fully completed, clearly indicating energy savings, project cost, and grant sum requested, existing specifications and proposed specifications.
 The energy upgrades proposed should be detailed and the methodology to measure and verify energy savings and cost per kWh saved should be included.
 Please see the Technical Workbook Guide for more information.
-SEAI will provide supports to assist Project Coordinators to complete the workbook however SEAI will not complete workbooks on a Project Coordinator's behalf.
+SEAI will provide support to assist Project Coordinators to complete the workbook however SEAI will not complete workbooks on a Project Coordinator's behalf.

 The technical workbook is deemed to be part of the grant agreement (Section 2 of the attached Terms and Conditions).
-For the avoidance of doubt the grant agreement will be capped at the value per measure applied for in the technical workbook.
+For the avoidance of doubt, the grant agreement will be capped at the value per measure applied for in the technical workbook.

 - b) Technical and quantitative relevant documents supporting the technical details and proposed energy savings of the project as set out in the Technical Workbook. - c) Contractor details should be provided.
-Where possible at application stage Project Coordinators should provide details of the BEH (Better Energy Homes) registration. - d) Sample plan A sample of a proposed management plan by the Project Coordinator. - e) Relevant energy audits - f) PES Declaration A completed Form B is required where a PES is involved. - g) Evidence Include any relevant evidence that shows the project M&V - h) Quality and Assurance plan for all projects. - i) Any other relevant information to support your project proposal e.g. feasibility studies or options appraisals relating to your project or how your project fits into wider local development plans etc - i) SEC letter of support - k) Planning approvals where appropriate.
-Where PV projects require planning SEAI will allow these projects progress to contract award pending planning.
+Where possible at the application stage Project Coordinators should provide details of the BEH (Better Energy Homes) registration. - d) Sample plan A sample of a proposed management plan by the Project Coordinator. - e) Relevant energy audits - f) PES Declaration A completed Form B is required where a PES is involved. - g) Evidence Include any relevant evidence that shows the project M&V - h) Quality and Assurance plan for all projects. - i) Any other relevant information to support your project proposal e.g., feasibility studies or options appraisals relating to your project or how your project fits into wider local development plans etc. - j) SEC letter of support - k) Planning approvals where appropriate.
+Where PV projects require planning SEAI will allow these projects to progress to contract award pending planning.
 No works should commence without planning approval, otherwise SEAI will revoke the project.
+All PV projects must be completed in 2024.